Internet-of-People/iop-profile-server/docs/ARCH-PS-Fundamentals.md

  * Unit Tests project simply implements unit tests for profile server code where needed.
  * Profile Server Protocol Tests is a project that contains all functional IoP Network protocol tests related to the profile server, but the implementation is independent of a specific profile server implementation.
-These tests verify that a particular implementation of the profile server complies with the protocol specification.
+These tests verify that a particular implementation of the profile server conforms to the protocol specification.
  * Profile Server Protocol Tests Executor project is a tool that allows easy batch execution of the tests from the Profile Server Protocol Tests project.
  * Profile Server Network Simulator project is a tool with which we can simulate a network of profile servers and execute various scenarios and verify the correctness of each server's behavior.

-The further documentation in this overview focuses on the main Profile Server project.
+The further documentation in this overview focuses on the main profile server project.

 ---